arcxp-ce-support/Fusion-Training-User-Stories/README.md

 http://localhost/pagebuilder/pages
 ```

-4. Note: you may see an alert warning of an error with content sources.
-Disregard this; we will address content sources later on.'
+Note: you may see an alert warning of an error with content sources.
+Disregard this; we will address content sources later on.

-5. Add the folders `mocks`, `components`, `content`, `environment`, and `properties`.
+4. Add the folder `mocks`.

-6. In `mocks`, add the file `/user` with the following content:
+5. In `mocks`, add the file `/user` with the following content:

 ```
 {